magento/devdocs/src/guides/v2.3/ext-best-practices/tutorials/create-access-control-list-rule.md

 contributor_link: https://www.Ziffity.com/
 ---

-Access Control List(ACL) rules allows admin to limit the permissions of users in Magento.
-We can use ACL rules for authorize the users to access menu and controllers.
+Access Control List(ACL) rules allow admin to limit the permissions of users in Magento.
+We can use ACL rules for authorize the users to access menu,controllers and API endpoints.

 ## Step 1.
 Create acl.xml

+In the module's directory, create acl.xml file.
+This file add the custom resources in resource tree.

 > `etc/acl.xml`